 (Writ of) habeas corpus—produce the body

 This is another term that is most often heard in the context of a writ being granted.
 A writ of habeas corpus is requested when a person is being detained and you want them brought before a judge to determine the legal basis for holding them prisoner.

 You will typically see these terms in legal citations, and using them precisely will be of great benefit to you!
 Infra simply means below, while supra means above.
-Essentially, they just refer to something that occurs or was cited either before or after this point.
+Essentially, they just refer to something that occurs or is cited either before or after a point.

-This term refers to a party who has decided to use no lawyer and represent himself.
+This term refers to a party who has decided not to use a lawyer and represent himself.

 Another Contracts term, this often refers to a type of remedy.
 Perhaps no legally binding contract exists and yet someone still deserves to be compensated for the value of the services they conferred on another.
 The goal is to make sure a party is compensated for the work they perform in situations where payment would be expected.

 Our law school tutors provide personalized, one-on-one tutoring to ensure students learn the skills and strategies needed to succeed in law school.
 You can read more about our law school tutoring options here.